A venture agency that partners with tenacious founders.

 Outcome

-Dave and I had worked together previously on Scoutmob, so we already knew how each other worked.
-That history made the whole process faster and more direct.
+Dave and I had worked together previously on Scoutmob, which made this project hum along smoothly.
 The brand launched shortly after we wrapped, including a physical sign above their office entrance.
 Neighborhood Studios has since recruited founders and launched several startups in the community, including projects like Loop and Dandy in the Decatur area.
 The studio is still active, and the brand has stayed consistent and unchanged since launch.